GSI-HPC/iotest/README.md

 ## Build

 Make static build so it can be used on other machines without compiling again, but with same architecture:

 `g++ src/iotest.cpp -o bin/iotest -ansi -pedantic -Wall -Wextra -std=c++11 --static`

 ## Usage

+### Help

 `./bin/iotest -h`

 ```
 USAGE: